PanPraescribens/primitive-survival/README.md

  - unbaited fishing is now much more difficult.
 To offset this change, I've made it a lot less likely that fish will steal your bait.
  - More updates to the end game items (the things that shall not be named), including some new gear types and a new elusive fish type.
 <br><br>
-<h3>Introduction</h3>

-Here's the thing:  I'm a huge fan of Vintage Story and especially its <i>Wilderness Survival</i> mode.
-I also have a keen interest in real life primitive survival.
-This mod is my attempt to to meld the two to provide you with a more realistic early game experience.
-It also adds some new things to keep you busy at any point during the game.
-<br><br>

 <h3>Basics</h3>